-We developed sciRED, a novel single-cell transcriptomics data interpretation method that combines unsupervised factor analysis and supervised covariate modeling to identify biological and technical signals within single-cell transcriptomics data.
+We developed sciRED, a novel single cell transcriptomics data interpretation method that combines unsupervised factor analysis and supervised covariate modeling to identify biological and technical signals within single cell transcriptomics data.
 We introduce new metrics to assess factor interpretability to help characterize known and unknown sources of variation in the data.
 We also showed that regressing out known technical factors before factorization aids in data interpretation.

-To test sciRED, we analyzed a series of datasets with diverse known covariates and showed that sciRED could recover factors associated with these covariates.
+To test sciRED, we analyzed a series of datasets with diverse known covariates and showed that sciRED could recover these.
 This works well, but may miss uninterpreted signals in the original data.
-Although many single-cell transcriptomics simulation tools exist^{9,40-45} to assist in benchmarking analysis methods, there has been little focus on factor simulation.
-We simulated factors to evaluate interpretability metrics, but our approach was simplistic and can be improved. sciRED uses PCA coupled with varimax rotation as a high-performing matrix decomposition method, though many other factor analysis methods exist46.
-Our benchmarking results on the controlled scMixology dataset and a biologically complex PBMC dataset indicate that sciRED generally outperforms other methods in terms of combined interpretability and runtime efficiency.
+Although many single-cell transcriptomics simulation tools exist^{9,38-43} to assist in benchmarking analysis methods, there has been little focus on factor simulation.
+We simulated factors to evaluate interpretability metrics, but our approach was simplistic and can be improved. sciRED uses PCA coupled with varimax rotation as a high performing matrix decomposition method, though many other factor analysis methods exist44 and could be evaluated to see if they can improve performance.
 Tools dedicated to simulating loading and score matrices from single-cell transcriptomics, ranging from simple to complex structures, could aid in benchmarking the performance of matrix factorization methods across different scenarios.
 Such tools could also help answer questions such as determining the minimal sample size required to recover a factor with weak loadings.
-These
+These simulation methods could draw inspiration from factor simulation techniques used in psychometric studies^{45-48}.